b08x/b08x.github.io/_items/Audio/Streaming Desktops With mediamtx.md

 ---
-layout: note
+layout: page
+title: Streaming Desktops With mediamtx
+category:
+  - Audio
 tags:
   - obs-studio
 links:
-title: mediamtx & obs-studio
 ---

 # stream desktop from one host to another to split up the load for a data heavy presentation